liweitianux/cdae-eor/doc/data.md

      done
    ```

+   (NOTE: replace the contents of `<???>` above to match your own case.
+   The same substitution rule applies to some of the commands below as
+   well.)

    For the Galactic emission, the sky maps of synchrotron and free-free
    emissions are combined before converting to the OSKAR sky models.